keobox/turic/lesson20/topics.md

 with the Kernel space, in general calling a sys call is expensive.
 Even if in modern systems this is mitigated.
   * So Libc tries to optimize this situation with `buffering`.
+  * We can use `putchar` but buffering is still there.
+  * So we avoid to call a sys call for every char.